ThisIsOJAS/namaste-food-ordering/README.md

 Made re-usable restaurant page which fetches data from a seperate swiggy API where "Restaurant ID" defines a new router page for respective restaurant and it's exact API accordingly.

 Used "Link" component to ensure only the effected component is re-rendered and which also made cards fully clickable.

+## Episode 8 code uploaded

+Added details using Linkedin APi on About age and also made similar component using Class (just for understanding).

+## Episode 9 code WIP